Legal Guide to Application Fees and Refund Policies in California (2025 Update)

 -

-Q: What happens if I accidentally overcharge for an application fee?
+Q: What if I overcharge by mistake?